3rn3st0707/armonia-expuesta/docs/armonia/arm2.md

 &nbsp;F                    C                    Dm
-&nbsp;All in all its just another brick in the wall &nbsp;F                      C                    Dm &nbsp;All in all youre just another brick in the wall
+&nbsp;All in all its just Another Brick In The Wall &nbsp;F                      C                    Dm &nbsp;All in all youre just Another Brick In The Wall

 &nbsp;<span class="magentaDom">G</span>: VdebVII